 During the academic year, Library hours are: Monday – Thursday, 7 AM to Midnight; Friday, 7AM to 10PM; Saturday, 9AM to 10PM; Sunday 9AM to Midnight.
 Hours, including special hours during summers and holidays, are posted by the Library's main entrance and under the Hours link at the bottom of the Law Library's website.

 After 6:00 PM on weekdays and weekends, access is limited to Law School faculty, students, staff, and others who have received prior authorization.

-The Library maintains a small collection of materials housed behind the Circulation Desk that remain on reserve indefinitely.
+The Library maintains a small collection of materials housed behind the Service Desk that remain on reserve indefinitely.
 Professors may also request that materials for individual classes be placed on reserve.
 Reserve materials may be checked out for 2 hours.

-If you cannot find a book you believe should be on a shelf, please speak with someone at the Circulation Desk.
+If you cannot find a book you believe should be on a shelf, please speak with someone at the Service Desk.

 Materials not available in the Vanderbilt Libraries may be obtained through interlibrary Loan.
-If you have never submitted an interlibrary loan request before, please seek assistance at the Circulation Desk.
+If you have never submitted an interlibrary loan request before, please seek assistance at the Service Desk.

 During the academic year, a reference librarian will usually be available Monday through Friday from 9AM to 5PM.
-For reference assistance, please ask someone at the Circulation Desk to contact the on-call reference librarian.
+For reference assistance, please ask someone at the Service Desk to contact the on-call reference librarian.
 You may also contact the research librarians by sending your questions to firstname.lastname@example.org.

 Study rooms are available for group study for law students only on a first-come, first-served basis.
 Near and during the finals period, study rooms can be reserved by law students only.
 An email with the link to the reservation system and instructions will be sent near the end of each semester.

 Bloomberg Law, Lexis Advance, and WestlawNext are the three major computer-assisted legal research systems and all are available to the Vanderbilt Law School community.
 Research librarians, company account executives, and student account representatives can provide instruction and limited assistance on search strategies, database content, and general searching tips and techniques.